spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 5. If you want Palette to establish a secure and encrypted HTTPS connection with your pack registry server, upload the certificate in the **TLS Configuration** section.
 The certificate file must be in the PEM format and have a complete trust chain.

-  If you used a TLS certificate issued by a CA while configuring the pack registry server, check with your CA to obtain a certificate chain from them in the PEM format.

-  If you used a self-signed certificate, upload the entire certificate trust chain as a *.pem* file.
+  If you used a TLS certificate issued by a CA while configuring the pack registry server, check with your CA to obtain a certificate chain.
+If you used a self-signed certificate, upload the entire certificate trust chain.
 The file content must have the server, the intermediate, and the root certificates.

   Once you upload the *.pem* certificate file and click the **Validate** button, Palette will perform the TLS verification to affirm the certificate's authenticity before establishing a communication channel.